Disease ecology: Lyme disease

 Lyme disease is the most common tickborne disease throughout the United States and Europe with an estimated 476,000 cases in Europe and 200,000 cases in the United States per year.
 Recently, studies have concluded that there is an increased risk of Lyme disease in Southern Canada due to the home range expansion of the tick vector Ixodes scapularis, which is responsible for carrying the disease.
 Climate change creates milder winters and extended Spring and Autumn seasons.
 This creates hospitable habitats for ticks thrive at higher latitudes (where they are normally not found).
 Human infections of Lyme disease have been increasingly prominent in certain southern parts of Canadian provinces such as Ontario, Quebec, Manitoba, and Nova Scotia.
 According to Canadian published studies, other environmental factors are contributing to the expansion of the Ixodes scapularis home range which include the introduction of the vector through migratory birds and density of deer populations.
+Similarly, the introduction into Britain of the non-native Lyme disease vector Haemaphysalis punctata (and its subsequent spread), has been associated with migratory birds and sheep flock movements.